ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 ]
 ```

-Included is the [REST API](https://github.com/quiksilv/simple-api-mobile/tree/master/restapi "REST API") sourcecode hosted on github.
+Included in the article is the [REST API](https://github.com/quiksilv/simple-api-mobile/tree/master/restapi "REST API") sourcecode hosted on github.
 There is no data so you would need to run `python manage.py migrate` or `python manage.py syncdb` on older Django versions.

 ## The iOS mobile app